Devon and Somerset Fire and Rescue Service: Fire stations

 The fire service operates 83 fire stations and 121 fire engines, the second largest number of fire stations in the country.

 The fire stations organised across six geographical groups – Barnstaple, Exeter, Plymouth, Taunton, Torquay and Yeovil.

 The fire stations are crewed on a mix of wholetime, wholetime and retained, and retained duty systems.

 Nineteen DSFRS fire stations are home to fire service co-responders.
 Devon and Somerset Fire and Rescue Service works in partnership with South Western Ambulance Service to provide emergency medical cover to areas of Devon and Somerset.
 These are areas that have been identified as having a greater need for ambulance cover.
 The aim of a co-responder team is to preserve life until the arrival of either a rapid response vehicle (RRV) or an ambulance.
 Co-responder vehicles are equipped with oxygen and automatic external defibrillation (AED) equipment.

 Co-responder stations have a dedicated vehicle for co-responder calls.
 The vehicle, known as the emergency response unit (EMS), attends in place of the fire appliance (providing there are enough crew members still on duty), allowing the fire appliance to remain available.

-Station grounds

-HMNB Devonport

-HMNB Devonport Dockyard, in Plymouth, is home to twenty one of the Royal Navy's fleet of ships and submarines.

-The dockyard falls into the station ground of Camels Head, and is backed up by Crownhill.
-Each part of the dockyard is divided into risk areas; this then reflects in the level of attendance by the Fire Service.